AznIronMan/Limitless-Aborted-20230403/README.txt

 - added .env file placeholder
 - added filer and startup functions
 - updated readme to reflect new changes
+- updated license
+- added default database from archived builds (as placeholder for now)
 - created new github (https://github.com/AznBlusuazn/Limitless) and archived the former githubs
 - archived githubs are https://github.com/AznBlusuazn/Limitless-OldVB and https://github.com/AznBlusuazn/Arena